 Natural pearls are expensive and when you want the larger size you pay a fortune for good quality pearls.
 Glass pearls are no way to go, so a great choice is a piece of jewelry made of shell pearls.
 They are affordable, you have a kind of price range.

 And they look awesomely beautiful and exquisite.
-So why don’t have a look at them, when you want to buy a pearl necklace, bracelet or earrings.
+So why don’t have a look at them, when you want to buy a pearl necklace, bracelet, or earrings?

 How to tell what is what?

-- Real pearls are about 90% more expensive than the shell pearls.
+- Real pearls are about 90% more expensive than shell pearls.
 There are no cheap natural pearls, so don’t fall into a ‘bargain’.